You are viewing the New York/Venezuela Chapter

 Context

-The problem this program addresses.
+The structural problem this program addresses.

 A generation of artists in diaspora

 Venezuela has lost more than 20% of its population over the last decade.
 Among the more than 7.7 million Venezuelans living outside the country, there is an entire generation of artists, curators, educators and cultural managers whose professional ecosystem of origin was progressively dismantled.
-This cultural loss does not usually appear among the standard indicators of the crisis, yet it has long-term consequences for the cultural rights of the Venezuelan community and for the country's public memory.

 A specific form of inequality